-In the area of needs, Corsica-Stickney scores lower in the English Language Arts area.
-Data indicates that our students need more in the areas of reading comprehension and writing.
 Because our district is made up of only one school, the funding we receive is used throughout our district.

-To ensure that Corsica-Stickney's process takes into account potential groups such as homeless students, students in Foster Care, migrant student or ELL students, we partner with resources within our communities.
-Corsica-Stickney School District has developed relationships with the Churches, Headstart, County Health, Local Law enforcement, City Finance Offices, and other community groups that help identify and notify the school if new students who need schooling enter our communities.
+To ensure that Corsica-Stickney's process takes into account potential groups such as homeless students, students in Foster Care, Migrant Student or EL students, we partner with resources within our communities.
+We joined the Title III Consortium to have access to services and professional development for EL students.
+We have 2 teachers who are certified to teach EL students through the State of South Dakota.
+If new students who need schooling enter our communities we have a Lau Plan in place.
 Once these students are identified and enrolled, the Corsica-Stickney School will then address any individual student needs to insure he/she is getting an appropriate education.